Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Experiments

 \paragraph{Dynamic scene decomposition}

-Second, we ask the relevant methods to separate the background and each foreground object individually (\cref{tab:scenedecomp}).
-The baseline 2D \semfeatnetwork method produces reasonable results, with our pyramid approach in 2D increasing performance.
-But, being only 2D, this fails to produce a consistent decomposition across novel spacetime views \emph{even} when given ground truth input RGB images.
-This shows the value of the volume integration for constraining the solution.
-Next, as a supervised method, ProposeReduce can produce good results (\cref{fig:qualitative_scenedecomp}), but sometimes misses salient objects or fails to join them behind occluding objects, and only sometimes produces better edges than our method without post-processing as it tends to produce oversmooth edges.
-As ProposeReduce is a 2D method, it benefits from being given ground truth images in hold-out sets.
+We separate the background and each foreground object individually (\cref{tab:scenedecomp}).
+The baseline 2D \semfeatnetwork method is improved by our pyramid approach.
+But, being only 2D, this fails to produce a consistent decomposition across novel spacetime views even when given ground truth hold-out images.
+This shows the value of a volume integration.
+Next, supervised ProposeReduce produces good results (\cref{fig:qualitative_scenedecomp}), but sometimes misses salient objects or fails to join them behind occluding objects, and only sometimes produces better edges than our method without post-processing as it can oversmooth edges.
+ProposeReduce also receives ground truth images in hold-out sets.

 Instead, our approach must render hold-out views via the volume reconstruction.
 This produces more consistent segmentations through spacetime manipulations---this is the added value of volume integration through learned saliency and attention heads.
 Ablated components show the value of our pyramid step, its coarse-saliency-only variant, and the cluster merge and image post processing steps.
 Qualitatively, we see good detail (\cref{fig:qualitative_scenedecomp}); post-processing additionally improves edge quality and removes small unwanted regions.